 Research and Development

 Duke and “Wild” Bill often go on food adventures together.
-They call this ‘research and development,’ and it is a big part of why Duke’s Chowder House is such a huge success.
+They call this ‘research and development,’ and it is a big part of why Duke’s Seafood & Chowder is such a huge success.
 One of their adventures began when “Wild” Bill realized that though he enjoyed the crab cakes on Duke’s menu, they didn’t exactly have the ‘WOW’ factor.
 So, he called Duke and announced that they needed to embark on a journey.
 They called it “The Great Crab Cake Quest.”

 The pair made up a list of the best seafood restaurants in the area and vowed to try the crab cakes at every single location.
 On the first night, they visited eight different restaurants, tasting the crab cakes and sampling wine at each.
 While the crab cakes they tried were good, they too lacked that indefinable ‘thing’ that would make them great.